1843 Nias earthquake: Characteristic

-It is unclear where the source of the earthquake originated, but may have occurred on the interface of the Sunda megathrust or a shallow splay fault within the accretionary wedge on the overriding plate.
+It is unclear where the source of the earthquake originated, but may have occurred on the interface of the Sunda megathrust or a shallow splay fault within the accretionary wedge of the overriding plate.

 The events of 1843 is the earliest record of an earthquake on Nias Island.
 Subsequent earthquakes in 1861 and 1907 would also occur on the island.
 It resulted in some uplift and subsidence on the northwestern section of Nias Island as investigated by scientists using microatolls.
 The island was raised by 17 centimeters during the quake.
 Uplift of the island also occurred during the large earthquakes of 1861, 2005 and 2010.